hefloryd/dterm/README.txt

 File Transfer

-If the rzsz package (or lrzsz) package is installed, the sx, sz, rx & rz commands can be used to initiate file transfers using the reliable XMODEM and ZMODEM file transfer protocols.
+If the rzsz package (or lrzsz) package is installed, the sx, sb, sz, rx, rb & rz commands can be used to initiate file transfers using the reliable XMODEM and ZMODEM file transfer protocols.
 Note that the program files for rzsz must be in /usr/bin or /usr/local/bin for dterm to find them.

-Note that rx, sx and rz require that the transfer be initiated at the remote end before escaping back to the dterm command prompt.  sz will send an "rz" command down the serial link in start-up to initiate the transfer.
+Note that rx, sx, rb, sb and rz require that the transfer be initiated at the remote end before escaping back to the dterm command prompt. sz will send an "rz" command down the serial link in start-up to initiate the transfer.

 Examples